 From the Simpsons to Sons of Anarchy, Twentieth Century Fox Consumer Products has proven it has the savvy instincts needed to develop a broad array of licensed apparel programs.

-Steve Madden has partnered with the R&B singer Keyshia Cole for a limited edition footwear collection.
+Steve Madden has partnered with Chiara Ferragni, creator of the fashion blog “The Blonde Salad,” for a footwear collection.

 ©2014 ADVANSTAR COMMUNICATIONS INC. All rights reserved.